-STATE FAIR INSTRUCTIONS: If promoted to state, follow the instructions below to submit your entry by August 1 to the state 4-H office.
+STATE FAIR INSTRUCTIONS: If promoted to state, follow the instructions below to submit your entry to the state 4-H office.

 - 1. Members are strongly encouraged to upload their submission to the State Communications Box folder at least two days prior to the beginning of the State Fair.
 Members need to include their name and county in the title of the file.
-Upload files to: https://uofi.app.box.com/f/bdfd27ca56d6411bad64967978e5c2ed - 2.
+Upload files to: https://go.illinois.edu/StateFairSubmissions. - 2.
 Members are also required to bring a hard copy of their project to drop off the morning that their county is exhibiting at the state fair.